PyxelM/alucinara/content/writing/the-mind-controls.md

 The thoughts end, lost to time and the ebb of the tide, wisdom lost, now rendered lost ideas brought to nought.

-Where to find decent wives, tasty bugs, or berries, but what of awesome truths, off limits to one’s thought?
+Where to find pretty wives, tasty bugs, or berries, but what of awesome truths, off limits to one’s thought?
 Things that play on the mind, in grief, deep it buries,
 left to fend for itself in a sea of tears cried.